Studio (TV channel)

-STUDIO was a subscription television arts channels available in Australia on the FOXTEL and AUSTAR platforms.
+STUDIO was a subscription television arts channel available in Australia on the Foxtel and Austar platforms.

 History

 The channel launched in April 2010 as STVDIO, and was owned and operated by SBS Subscription TV, a subsidiary of free-to-air broadcaster Special Broadcasting Service.

+The channel replaced Ovation on Foxtel and Austar.
+Studio was launched as a competitor to Ovation, since Foxtel believed Ovation was not rating strongly enough.

 STUDIO was Australia's only channel dedicated to arts and entertainment.
 It broadcast classical and popular music, literature, film, visual arts and dance with documentaries and performances.

 As part of a brand redesign in March 2012, the channel was renamed STUDIO, considered a more accessible name.

-The channel was forced to closure on 27 March 2015 as it was unable to re-negotiate their contract with Foxtel, and was instead replaced with Foxtel-owned channel Foxtel Arts.
-As a result, a number of the channel's artsprogrammies moved to SBS and its video on demand service.
+The channel was forced to close on 27 March 2015 as it was unable to re-negotiate their contract with Foxtel, and was instead replaced with Foxtel-owned channel Foxtel Arts.
+As a result, a number of the channel's arts programs moved to SBS and its video on demand service.

-Local Australian Productions
+Local Australian productions

-The channel alsorecorded live local music, theatre and dance productions, known as the STUDIO Season Ticket.
+The channel also recorded live local music, theatre and dance productions, known as the STUDIO Season Ticket.